And a train coming up from way down below

 - At the end of the song, they've moved on to chess.
 And the Devil is still cheating.

-- Not sure if this should go under Music or Western Animation, but the "Blues" song from the defictionalized band Dethklok from the show Metalocalypse has a song "Murdertrain a Comin' (Why is this song the Blues?
+- Metalocalypse band Dethklok made a "blues" song titled "Murdertrain a Comin'" (Why is this song the Blues?
 Because it's about a train, of course!).
 A sample of the lyrics:

 Here comes the soul collecting train of murder a-comin'